 "The Sun, the Moon, the planets, the stars, and all heavenly objects orbit the Earth every twenty-four hours."

-"It must be publicly stated that books on astronomy are by far the worst of all scientific books, since they are full of heresy, hatred of God (God save us), hatred of Judaism, hatred of truth, nonsense and madness, such that one wonders why it is that these 'wise men' and their books are so much more foolish and full of venomous blasphemy than all the rest of their scientific writings."
+"It must be publicly stated that books on astronomy are by far the worst of all scientific books, since they are full of heresy, hatred of God (God save us), hatred of Judaism, hatred of truth, nonsense and madness, such that it is a mystery how these 'wise men' and their books are so much more foolish and full of venomous blasphemy than all their other scientific writings."

 -- R. Yosef Zalman Bloch, Be-Emunah Shelemah (Monsey, 2012), cited by Marc B. Shapiro on Seforim Blog, here (note 12).
 My translation.